LeiWangR/leiwangr.github.io/_pages/about.md

 I personally do not have any news; the most exciting updates are coming from my talented students!

+- 23/01/2025: The TIME Lab, composed exclusively of ANU honors and master's students, achieved three top-tier Machine Learning and AI publications (NeurIPS, ICLR, ICML) under my primary supervision from November 2023 to October 2024.
 - 23/01/2025: One paper has been accepted at **ICLR 2025**.
 Congratulations to <font color="blue">Dexuan Ding</font>.
 - 06/01/2025: <font color="red">I am on annual leave until February 19, 2025.
 During this period, please direct all inquiries to the TIME Lab at timelab.cecc@anu.edu.au.</font>
 - 02/01/2025: I am a Chief Investigator (CI) / Delegated lead CI for the project "MotionNetLite: Video Dynamics Distillation for Scalable Models", under the National Computational Merit Allocation Scheme (**NCMAS 2025**).